Ee-Hsin/policyKit/README.md

 The project includes several seeding scripts to populate the database with initial data:

 #### a.
 Seed Policies
-To seed the database with policy categories and their respective policies:
+To seed the vector database with policy categories and their respective policies:
 ```sh
 python -m app.scripts.seed_policies
 ```